Table of Contents

 It goes without saying that free two-day shipping has spoiled us all, and competing with that as a business can be very difficult.
 That is why knowing your delivery speed and costs are important to remain competitive.

-Similar to your average time per delivery, you’ll want to add up how much each delivery costs, and divide it by the number of deliveries.
-So let’s say you have 10 deliveries this week, all with varying costs.
-Add all of those costs together to get the total, then divide that by ten, which is the number of deliveries, this will result in the average cost of your deliveries for that time frame.
+Say you have 10 deliveries this week, all with varying costs.
+Add all of those costs together to get the total, then divide that by ten (the number of deliveries).
+This will result in the average cost of your deliveries for that time frame.
 With this information in hand, you can analyse what you spend and work to reduce that cost without sacrificing time in transit, of course.

 Keep track of your customer satisfaction score